Absolutely convex sets of large Szlenk index: Absolutely convex sets of large Szlenk index

-As is implicit in the statement of Theorem~\ref{kkthm}, when we apply the renorming result Theorem~\ref{kkthm} we shall use $\tripnorm \cdot\tripnorm$ to denote also the corresponding induced norm on duals, subspaces, quotients and operators on $X$.
+As is implicit in the statement of \cref{kkthm}, when we apply the renorming result \cref{kkthm} we shall use $\tripnorm \cdot\tripnorm$ to denote also the corresponding induced norm on duals, subspaces, quotients and operators on $X$.

-\begin{proof}[Proof of Theorem~\ref{oopsblah}] We shall first prove (i) without any assumption on the norm density of $X^\ast$, then show how to modify the arguments in the proof of (i) to obtain also the assertions of (ii) when $X^\ast$ is assumed to be norm separable.
+\begin{proof}[Proof of \cref{oopsblah}] We shall first prove (i) without any assumption on the norm density of $X^\ast$, then show how to modify the arguments in the proof of (i) to obtain also the assertions of (ii) when $X^\ast$ is assumed to be norm separable.